lokesh1729/lokesh1729-com-gatsby/content/posts/2022-12-26---kafka-internals-learn-kafka-in-depth-part-2.md

 CreateTime: 1672041637310 keySize: -1 valueSize: 5 sequence: -1 headerKeys: [] payload: world
 ```

-The explanation of the above output is self-explanatory except for a few properties. `payload` is the actual data that was pushed to kafka. `offset` tells how far the current message is from zero index. `producerId` and `produerEpoch` are used in delivery guarantee semantics.
-We will discuss about them in later blog posts.
+The explanation of the above output is self-explanatory except for a few properties. `payload` is the actual data that was pushed to kafka. `offset` tells how far the current message is from the zero indexes. `producerId` and `produerEpoch` are used in delivery guarantee semantics.
+We will discuss them in later blog posts.
 We will learn about `.index` and `.timeindex` files below.

 ### Partition Key

 We learned that kafka distributes data in a round-robin fashion to the partitions.
 But, what if we want to send data grouped by a key? that's where the partition key comes in.
 When we send data along with a partition key, kafka puts them in a single partition.
 How does kafka find the partition key? it computes using `hash(partition_key) % number_of_partitions`.
 If no partition key is present, then it uses a round-robin algorithm.

-We may wonder, what is the usecase of a partition key?
+We may wonder, what is the use-case of a partition key?
 Kafka guarantees the ordering of messages only at a partition level, not at a topic level.
 The application of the partition key is to ensure the ordering of the messages across all partitions.

 Let's see how this works under the hood.
 Let's produce some messages.